...

 Lunesta Detox Timeline

 The withdrawal timeframe for Lunesta might vary considerably.
 To begin with, persons who used Lunesta briefly and in tiny dosages may not experience withdrawal symptoms.
-On the other hand, individuals who have used the medication excessively and continuously may endure withdrawal symptoms that stay for weeks or even months.
+On the other hand, people who have used the medication too much and for a long time may have withdrawal symptoms.
+These symptoms can last for weeks or even months.

 Most patients experience withdrawal symptoms one to two days after their final Lunesta dosage.
 Anxiety and sleeplessness are common first symptoms.
 Lunesta withdrawal symptoms often peak between three and seven days.
 Most people’s symptoms improve within three weeks and finally vanish.
-However, if you strongly depend on Lunesta, you may have withdrawal symptoms for up to eight weeks following your last medicine dosage.
+If you rely on Lunesta, you might have withdrawal symptoms for up to eight weeks after your last dose.

 A planned detox is the best way to deal with your withdrawal symptoms.
 Many people try to detox on their own in their own homes.
-Unfortunately, they may end up experiencing even worse side effects that last over a more extended period without medical assistance—most of the severe withdrawal symptoms we have listed come from individuals who tried detoxing alone.
+Unfortunately, they might face worse side effects that last longer without medical help.
+Most severe withdrawal symptoms come from people who tried detoxing on their own.
 Instead of making things better, it progressively made things worse.
 Therefore, medical detox is beneficial.

 If you’re struggling with addiction to Lunesta, our qualified Lunesta detox treatment center can help.
 Turn to We Level Up for compassionate recovery services.